proudcommerce/psRedirect404/README.md

 Features

 	Searches for closest shop-url using levenshtein algorithm and redirects this url.
-	Redirect with header 301 only, 302 only oder best matches and redirect automatically 301 oder 302.
+	Redirect with header (A) 301 only, (B) 302 only or best matches and (C) redirect automatically 301 or 302.

 Installation